liammoat/hashapass-cli/README.md

 # Hashapass CLI
-A CLI for generating [hashapass.com](http://hashapass.com/) compatible passwords
+Generate [hashapass.com](http://hashapass.com/) compatible passwords with this command line tool.

 > **Note:** This tool is not affiliated with [hashapass.com](http://hashapass.com/).
 I have created it as a tool for generating compatible passwords.